 §8.
 Movement mechanic

-This section outlines all the fundamental rules related to how units move on the battlefield, while the specific of Move action is detailed in Move Action Procedure (MOV).
+This section outlines all the fundamental rules related to how Units move on the battlefield, while the specifics of Move Action is detailed in Move Action Procedure (MOV).

 8.1.
 Moving Through Units

-A unit may not move through a hex occupied by another unit (friendly or enemy).
+A Unit may not move through a hex occupied by another Friendly unit or Enemy unit.

-Exception I: Some units have special 📜Traits like Skirmisher or Trample that allow them to ignore this rule while they move.
-However, a unit may never end its move in a hex occupied by another unit.
+Exception I: Some Units have special Traits like Skirmish or Trample that allow them to ignore this rule while they move.
+However, a Unit may never end its move in a hex occupied by another Unit.

-Exception II: Some units have a special 📜Trait like Skirmisher which allows other friendly units to move through them, ignoring this rule.
-However, a unit may never end its move in a hex occupied by another unit.
+Exception II: Some Units have a special Traits like Skirmish which allows other Friendly units to move through them, ignoring this rule.
+However, a Unit may never end its move in a hex occupied by another Unit.

 8.2.
 Movement while ⛓️Engaged

-A unit that starts its activation ⛓️Engaged with an enemy unit cannot perform a normal Move Action.
-Instead, it may pivot, move not more than 1⬢ regardless of his available Movement Point, and cannot perform a Melee Attack Action for the rest of its activation.
+A Unit that starts its Activation ⛓️Engaged with an Enemy unit cannot perform a normal Move Action.
+Instead of performing normal Move Action, it may Pivot, move not more than 1 hex regardless of its available Movement Point,

 8.3.
 Entering an Enemy's ⌓Engagement Zone

-During a Move Action, if a unit enters an empty hex within an enemy unit's ⌓Engagement Zone, its Move Action ends immediately.
-The unit must stop in that hex, regardless of any Movement Points it has remaining, but can still make its final pivot.
-By stopping in this hex, the unit is now considered ⛓️Engaged.
-Certain 📜Traits (such as Harass), allow a unit to ignore this rule and move through an enemy's ⌓Engagement Zone.
+During a Move Action, if a Unit enters an Empty Hex within an Enemy unit's ⌓Engagement Zone, its Move Action ends immediately.
+The Unit must stop in that hex, regardless of any Movement Points it has remaining, but can still make its final Pivot.
+By stopping in this hex, the Unit is now considered ⛓️Engaged.

 Last updated